Skip to content

 To know our investments, we must understand how our assets can work towards our long-term goals.
 This means we have to have a long-term financial plan and adequate financial literacy.

-If the thought of understanding the investment world feels overwhelming, it is ok to seek counsel from qualified financial advisors.
+If the thought of understanding the investment world feels overwhelming, seek counsel from qualified financial advisors.
 In fact, Solomon actually recommends seeking counsel in Proverbs 15:22.

-Finally, once we have developed an investment plan, we must maintain our investments by –
+Once we have developed an investment plan, we should maintain our investments by –

 When we manage our investments well, we glorify God by fulfilling our call to care for the resources he has entrusted us with.